schilkp/Tonbandgeraet/docs/tech_details/cobs.md

 When decoding, the value pointed at by a `0xFF` pointer must therefor not be decoded to a zero but only be interpreted as a another pointer.

-Because trace events are usually very short, this means that most can be framed with only two bytes of ove11jrhead.
+Because trace events are usually very short, this means that most can be framed with only two bytes of overhead.